freenas/freenas-docs/userguide/install.rst

 * **Upgrades from** %brand% **0.7x are not supported.** The system has no way to import configuration settings from 0.7x versions of
   %brand%.
 The configuration must be manually recreated.
-If supported, the %brand% 0.7x volumes or disks must be manually imported.
+If supported, the %brand% 0.7x pools or disks must be manually imported.

 * **Upgrades on 32-bit hardware are not supported.** However, if the